Code-Institute-Submissions/Milestone_Project_Two/README.md

 These are the pages that show when the **EAT, DRINK,** or **STAY** buttons are clicked.
 They show an arrangement of nine handpicked venues to get food, drink or to stay.
 The large images give a visual climpse of what the venue looks like.
 The strong, stylish typography of the name of the venue with a one word classifications under it gives the user more clues about if it's the type of venue they are interested in.
 There is a simple, clean hover when the mouse glides over each box to show it is highlighted.

-### Venue information pages
+### Venue review pages

 Once a venue is chosen from either **EAT, DRINK,** or **STAY**, the user is taken to a page which displays the information for that venue.
-It has a large custom map with a marker showing the location, a review of the venue and a link to their website.
+It has a large bespoke map with a marker showing the location, a review of the venue and a link to their website.
 There is also a button to take you back to the **HOME** page.

 ---